 Humour can be a wonderful thing.
 When all around us (and maybe inside us) is falling apart, humour and the resulting smiles and laughter, can make our world more bearable.

+Humour based on laughing at oneself is one prevailing method of employing humour.
 In the world of social media, Tweets and Facebook statuses are loaded with such self-deprecating wit.
 I’ve read people on a daily basis updating their life stories in a “Diary of Adrian Mole” kind of way – short, pithy entries that offer a light-hearted view of their lostness in life, their uncertainties about their health, losing jobs and loved ones, loneliness and fear.

 The reward in the realm of social media are the many thumbs-up “likes” that can make us feel we are not alone in our suffering.